Imagine this —

-Databricks users are typically not operating in a Databricks vacuum — most have multiple cloud data platforms and are continuing to expand.
-Yet, implementing the same policies in Databricks and every other independent platform in an organization’s data ecosystem is a drag on data teams’ time and productivity.
+Databricks users are typically not operating in a Databricks vacuum — many have a diverse data stack that continues to expand and evolve.
+Yet, implementing the same policies in Databricks and across every other independent platform in an organization’s data ecosystem is a drag on data teams’ time and productivity.

-Immuta’s global policies can be written and applied to all data sources across an organization, allowing Databricks users to consistently enforce cross-cloud data access control.
-This, combined with scalable, dynamic access controls, improves Databricks customers’ data engineering productivity by 40%.
+Immuta’s global policies can be written and applied to all data sources across an organization, allowing Databricks users to consistently enforce cross-platform data access control.
+This, combined with scalable, dynamic access controls, has improved data engineering productivity by 40%.

 4. You have no way of managing consistency.

-Implementing consistent cloud data access control is critical to maintaining data security and privacy, but consistency is a guessing game without a way to monitor and manage it.
+Implementing consistent policies for universal cloud compatibility is critical to maintaining data security and privacy, but consistency is a guessing game without a way to monitor and manage it.

 5. You’re not a legal expert or policymaker.

 There’s a reason organizations in every industry employ or consult with lawyers: legalese is not easy to understand.
-And, since most lawyers are not legal engineers, this can be a barrier to secure data access governance.
+And, since most lawyers are not legal engineers, this can be a barrier to secure, trustworthy data access control.

-Immuta streamlines this by providing Databricks users with starter policies that meet the requirements of HIPAA’s Safe Harbor Policy and the CCPA.
-These simplify regulatory compliance and help safeguard Databricks users from potential penalties.
+Immuta streamlines regulatory compliance by providing Databricks users with starter policies that meet the requirements of HIPAA’s Safe Harbor Policy and the CCPA, helping to safeguard Databricks users from potential penalties.

 6. You have no way of preserving original data.

-The amount of sensitive data available in today’s environment and the sophistication of modern data analytics platforms means privacy enhancing technologies (PETs) and dynamic data masking are critical functions in a data access governance solution.
+The amount of sensitive data available in today’s environment and the sophistication of modern data analytics platforms means privacy-enhancing technologies (PETs) and dynamic data masking are critical functions in a data access control solution.
 Without this functionality, organizations are at greater risk of data leaks, breaches, or re-identification.

 However, masking data often means fundamentally altering it.
 This means original data can’t be referenced or leveraged for future use.